tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 Luckily there was a Subway near the exit terminal and it was quite the lunch.
 Now came the time to actually travel back to my hotel room.

-I should remind you that very few people actually can speak English back at Taiwan and if you are not comfortable asking questions to strangers without a guide with, you are pretty doomed.
+I should remind you that very few people actually can speak English back at Taiwan and if you are not comfortable asking questions to strangers without a guide with, you are pretty much doomed.

 <center><img src="/content/images/2017/09/taiwan_trip_6.jpg"></center>

 I was staying over at the northern part of Taiwan and it's extremely pretty.
-You have a very good mix of traditional restaurants mixed with the new age restaurants with all the swanky stuff.
+You have a very good mix of traditional restaurants mixed with the new age restaurants and all the swanky stuff.
 Especially, I found quite a lot of national banks littered around the place I was staying.

 <center><img src="/content/images/2017/09/taiwan_trip_8.jpg"></center>

 If you are starting out from the airport towards Nangang, you would be having some choices on how one would be willing to travel.
 Was suggested by people to take a cab, but the what the heck right?
 Took a metro where I had to change two stations with absolutely no English written over the directions.
 I dunno how did I not get lost.

-And boy was my room not clean.
+And boy was my room not clean!

 <center><img src="/content/images/2017/09/taiwan_trip_9.jpg"></center>

 The fluffy bed, the cosy cushions, soft carpet.
 It was amazing.
 Even the bathroom, a good nice bath tub with some good marble.
-Trust, this is the most sophisticated commode that I have ever come across.
-Had to use Google translate for this.
+Trust me, this is the most sophisticated commode that I have ever come across.
+Literally had to use Google translate for this.

 <center><img src="/content/images/2017/09/taiwan_trip_10.jpg"></center>

 I had this itch of roaming around a little bit, still a sleepyhead.
 But couldn't help it.
-This city was so beautiful.
-I had the most amazing, noodles back in a local Taiwanese resto.
+This city is so beautiful!
+I had the most amazing noodles back in a local Taiwanese resto.
 It's very different to eat in the sense that it's quite thick than the normal noodles that people have here back in India.
-Pretty good experience.
+And you get a pretty generous helping of it too.

 <center><img src="/content/images/2017/09/taiwan_trip_12.jpg"></center>